The ultimate guide to starting a business

 Regardless of your legal business structure (sole trader, partnership or limited company), you should consider opening a business bank account.
 This keeps personal and business expenses separate, making it much easier to decipher how much tax you must pay each year.

 Different bank accounts come with different perks.
 For example, some give cashback or a cash bonus for signing up, some have better app functionality than others, and some offer physical branches.
-Compare business bank accounts to find the best deal for you and complete your application quickly online.

 P.S.
 If you’re a limited company, you must open a business bank account; it’s a legal requirement.